Roulette Signatures

 impossible to achieve consistency anyway.

-However, the dealer roulette
+However, roulette

-signature is an
+signatures is an

 interesting concept.
 Of